Stupremee/krypt/README.md

 # Krypt

-Krypt is a swiss-army knife for encoding, decoding, encryption, decryption and hashing in the terminal.
+Krypt is a swiss-army knife for encoding, decoding, and hashing in the terminal.

 ## Usage